Reprisals against commentators on the Charlie Kirk assassination: United States

-In the days after the shooting, various people—including teachers, firefighters, and members of the military and U.S. Secret Service were fired from their jobs for social media posts that celebrated Kirk's assassination or were seen as disparaging of his legacy.
+In the days after the shooting, various people – including teachers, firefighters, and members of the military and U.S. Secret Service – were fired from their jobs for social media posts that celebrated Kirk's assassination or were seen as disparaging of his legacy.
 Vice President JD Vance called for a crackdown on liberal political groups and an investigation into "uncivil" speech critical of Kirk or disrespectful of his memory or legacy.
 These calls to use Kirk's death to "justify measures to silence opponents" and crack down on political speech have been echoed by President Trump and other leading Republican officials.
 Secretary of Defense Pete Hegseth also called for a purge of the military and broad investigation into members found to be critical of Kirk in the wake of his death.

+According to a November 2025 Reuters investigation, over 600 Americans were fired from their jobs over comments made about the assassination.
+The number was likely an undercount, since many terminations would not have been publicly disclosed.